max-geller/angular-supastarter/README.md

 This project is a multi-tenant starter SaaS application using Angular 18, Material Design.
 This project is configured to be hosted on Netlify and uses Supabase as the database and authentication provider.

+## Purpose

+Angular provides a robust framework for building web applications, and Material Design provides a modern and responsive UI component library.
+This project aims to provide a starting point for building a multi-tenant application with Angular and Supabase by implementing a number of features that are commonly needed in such applications.This project is designed to be a starting point for building a multi-tenant Angular application with Angular and Supabase using the latest technologies and best practices.

 ## Features